baihuqian/baihuqian.github.io/_posts/Learning/2020-06-14-wharton-on-coursera-introduction-to-marketing.md

 ![Value Map]({{ "/assets/posts/coursera-marketing/market-targeting.png" | absolute_url }})

 ## Brand Positioning
-Brand, formally, is a proprietary trademark for a specific product or service.
-Conceptually, brand is a "contract" from the company to its customers; a promise of specific benefits, quality, and value; a relationship.
+Brand, formally, is *a proprietary trademark for a specific product or service*.
+Conceptually, brand is a "*contract*" from the company to its customers; a *promise* of specific benefits, quality, and value; a *relationship*.
 In today's connected community, brand is what customers think it is and tell each other it is.

 A positioning statement defines the value proposition of product to the target market.
 It consists of:
 * Target segment (for whom).
 * Point of difference (differentiator to competitors and reason to buy).
-* Frame of reference (other competitors, or called points of parity).
+* Frame of reference (other competitors, or called *points of parity*).

 The point of difference is relative to the frame of reference.
 Positioning should